Wesley's Chapel: Courtyard, gardens and cemetery

 At the front of Wesley's House is a small physic garden which contains herbs mentioned in Wesley's book, The Primitive Physic.
 It details ways in which common people could cure themselves using natural medicines as they couldn't afford a doctor.

 Wesley died on 2 March 1791.
 His tomb is in the garden at the rear of the chapel alongside the graves of six of his preachers, and those of his sister Martha Hall and his doctor and biographer, Dr John Whitehead.
+In 1980, an Act was passed to authorise the use of the burial ground of Wesley's Chapel situated in City Road in the London borough of Islington for other purposes, enabling the removal of remains, tombstones and vaults, for the construction of the office building at the rear of the chapel.

 A memorial to Susanna Wesley, Wesley's mother, stands just inside the gate to the front courtyard.

 A bronze statue of Wesley with the inscription "the world is my parish" stands at the entrance to the courtyard; created in 1891 by John Adams-Acton, the sculpture is Grade II listed.
 Elijah Hoole was responsible for the 10-foot high granite pedestal on which the statue stands.